Are you ready to monetize your blog?

 Instead of starting a blog from scratch, I decided to purchase a blog that already had readers and found Successful Blogging for sale.
-The owner had 2 blogs and wanted to sell Successful Blogging so she could focus on her travel blog.
-We made a deal earlier this year and the rest is history!
+The owner had two blogs and wanted to sell Successful Blogging so she could focus on her travel blog.
+We made a deal earlier this year, and the rest is history!

 Success Harbor: What were your goals and expectations when you started Successful Blogging?

-Sue Anne Dunlevie: When I purchased it, I knew I wanted to increase a number of email subscribers.
+Sue Anne Dunlevie: When I purchased it, I knew I wanted to increase the number of email subscribers.
 So that is my main focus for the blog.